-Non-monetary items that are measured at fair value in foreign currencies are translated using the exchange rates at the dates when the fair values are determined.
+Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the foreign exchange rates ruling at the transaction dates.
+The transaction date is the date on which the company initially recognises such non-monetary assets or liabilities.
+Non-monetary items that are measured at fair value in foreign currencies are translated using the exchange rates at the dates when the fair value are determined.